 According to the Mayo Clinic, our homes should be kept at a Relative Humidity level of between 30%-50% to avoid health problems.
 As the humidity level begins to increase over 50% this is when mold can begin to become noticeable in our homes, dorm rooms, offices, or any area containing an aquarium.

-The larger the aquarium, the more water it can evaporate into the surround air.
+The larger the aquarium, the more water it can evaporate into the surrounding air.

 Does Excess Humidity Cause Mold?

 Excess moisture in a home can lead to mold growth.
 Home humidity should be kept between 30% and 50% to ensure optimum health.
 When homes begin to increase humidity over 60% it is advised to install and run a dehumidifier to prevent excess moisture from forming and tuning to mold.

 As stated, the ways in which our individual homes, office, etc deal with the high humidity caused by our aquariums can vary dramatically.

 Your home can appear to be completely free of mold but once an aquarium begins to add moisture, the mold could begin to show.
 A small unseen patch of mold can soon grow once the humidity of the room begins to rise.

 Now, this is not to say that all homes will begin to grow mold the second an aquarium is installed, but an aquarium added to a room could bring mold issues if the additional moisture ingress cannot be handled by your home.

 Mold likes to grow on floors, walls, carpets, appliances, furniture, and anything that can provide a surface and food for it to grow.
 The most typical places homeowners find mold growing are the areas containing lots of moisture:

 Generally, areas of poor or low ventilation will be the first areas you may notice that you have an excess humidity problem.
 This is how my wife and I found moisture on the walls behind our couches.
 They were pushed right up against the wall and because our house is 100 years old and with winter being in the -40’s here, the walls get cold.